About the awards

 Sign up to our mailing list

-Artists and art lovers: if you would like to receive reminder notifications about the 2023 R.T Nelson Awards for Sculpture, please provide your details in the form below.
+Artists and art lovers: if you would like to receive reminder notifications about the 2024 R.T Nelson Awards for Sculpture, please email us at awards@artshow.co.nz and we’ll add you to our mailing list.